 Social Anxiety: Also, called social phobia

 “is more than shyness.
 It’s an intense fear that doesn’t go away and affects everyday activities, self-confidence, relationships and work or school life”

-Symptoms of social anxiety include feeling anxious and dreading social occasions, meeting new people, worried about being judged by others, being embarrassed, avoiding eye contact.
+Social anxiety symptoms include feeling anxious and dreading social occasions, meeting new people, worried about being judged by others, being embarrassed, and avoiding eye contact.
 Physical symptoms are expressed via blushing, sweating profusely, feeling sick and having increased heart rate.
 Sometimes a panic attack may occur in a social situation where the person feels completely overwhelmed.

 When anxiety becomes problematic or continues to interfere with daily living, it might be time to consult a health professional.
 Anxiety can be treated either by medication or with psychotherapy, sometimes with a combination of both.
 The National Institute for Health and Care Excellence (UK) recommends psychological interventions –

 “Evidence-based psychological interventions [for the treatment of anxiety include both low-intensity interventions incorporating self-help approaches and high-intensity psychological therapies”.

 Mental Health Ireland: https://www.mentalhealthireland.ie/a-to-z/anxiety/

 NHS (UK): https://www.nhs.uk/conditions/generalised-anxiety-disorder/symptoms/

 The Lancet (2006): https://www.sciencedirect.com/science/article/pii/S0140673606698656

 NCBI NIH (USA) (2014): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4092363/